tkhq/sdk/examples/rebalancer/README.md

 ## TODO

-A demo application utiltiing the Turnkey API to setup an organization with users, private keys, and policies
+A demo application utilizing the Turnkey API to setup an organization with users, private keys, and policies

 ### Setup
 - [x] * Create a user with an API key called "executor"